ChengHsiangLu/pm566-fall2022-labs_Sam/Assignment/assignment03/README.md

 ![](README_files/figure-gfm/unnamed-chunk-15-1.png)<!-- -->

-Yes, it does.
-After removing stop words, the word “covid” became the most frequent word.
+After removing stop words, the word “covid” became the most frequent word and we can also find there are other interesting words appeared to the top 10 list.

 ``` r
 pm %>%